dervinism/minis/README.md

 You can use [p131c_0011_sw6-10.abf](https://github.com/dervinism/minis/blob/main/p131c_0011_sw6-10.abf) file with the testPython.py script to test your installation.
 Make sure you adapt the script to load your files.
 It is important that you always import the minisPy package before you import the matlab package.
 [Here](https://uk.mathworks.com/help/compiler_sdk/python/initialize-the-matlab-runtime.html) you can find further info on how to initialise Matlab Runtime and minisPY.

-**Installation instructions: Python package on macOS**\
+### Python package on macOS
 To install follow these steps:
 1. Install Python 3.9 (in a separate environment if needed).
-2. Open the minisPy/installer folder and run the minisPyInstaller_web.app.
+2. Open the minisPy_macOS/installer folder and run the minisPyInstaller_web.app.
 Follow the installation instructions and install Matlab Runtime as part of them.
-3. Open the minisPy/python_files folder and execute the following line in your terminal ```python3 setup.py install```.
+3. Open the minisPy_macOS/python_files folder and execute the following line in your terminal ```python3 setup.py install```.
 4. Install Axon Binary File format python utility by executing the following line in your terminal ```pip3 install pyabf```.
 5. Update Matlab Runtime path by adding the lines below to your ~./bash_profile and ~./zshenv files:
     ```